biglocalnews/sync-doge-scrape/README.md

 # Sync Doge Scrape

-Looks for new data in https://github.com/m-nolan/doge-scrape/tree/main/data and uploads anything missing to Big Local News project.
+Looks for new data in https://github.com/m-nolan/doge-scrape/tree/main/data and uploads any new data to Big Local News project.

 ## 🚀 Getting Started